XI. Communications and Government Relations

 Some University visitors or announcements may be of special interest to the press.
 The general purpose of a press conference is to efficiently coordinate press coverage.
 A press conference for noteworthy and interesting visitors or announcements will also generate favorable exposure for the University within the region.

-When there is reason to believe that press interest exists or will develop, the University member responsible for the item should consult with the Office of Communications and Marketing about arranging a press conference or a series of press interviews.
+When there is reason to believe that press interest exists or will develop, the University member responsible for the item should consult with the Division of Communications and Marketing about arranging a press conference or a series of press interviews.
 Anyone involved should be contacted in advance by the University member responsible, should be informed that the University is considering a press conference and should be given an opportunity to indicate any preference regarding such an arrangement.
 If there are objections, no press interviews will be scheduled.

 XI.F.
 Guidelines on the Naming of Buildings, Grounds and Schools